JoshBeasley95/JoshBeasley95/README.md

 # Joshua Beasley — Data Science Portfolio

 Welcome to my portfolio!
-This repository showcases a curated set of real-world data science and AI projects that I've built from end to end — covering predictive modeling, app development, marketing analytics, fraud detection, and more.
+This repository showcases a curated set of real-world data science and AI projects that I've built from end to end: covering predictive modeling, app development, marketing analytics, fraud detection, and more.

 Each project includes: